dietercoopman/smart/README.md

 For example, if you want to use the `resize` method from intervention/image then you define a resize array with the arguments as array value, defined as a sub array.
 All methods from the api can be used.
 Here's an example of a config and the result

 ![fullexample](https://user-images.githubusercontent.com/4672752/145709051-f5acc5b4-c480-4063-ad3d-bb0bac055274.png)

+if a given source is not found than the image defined in `file-not-found` is returned (default a 1x1 png), here you can specify any image stream or image path.

 # Using the full API of intervention/image